khushboochitre/Horizon_FSE/README.md

 Building Horizon

-1) Download the llvm's source folder named llvm on the link.
+1) Download LLVM's source folder (llvm) included in this repository.

 2) Clone clang's source folder to the tools directory present in the llvm folder using the following command: